Anurag-30/knowledge-base/05-PostgresSql/03-DML VS DDL/Readme.md

 `ALTER TABLE person  RENAME COLUMN id to personal_id;` <br />

-`DML` stands for Data Manipulation Langauge
+`DML` stands for Data Manipulation Langauge where it directly deals with